 Choose a Tankless Water Heater If:

-- You want unlimited hot water
+- You want a continuous supply of hot water

 - You value long-term energy savings